weasdown/starsolver_python/Plan.md

 # Star Solver Plan
-This document lists various methods that will be needed for the Star Solver classes.
+This document lists various methods and attributes that will be needed for the Star Solver classes.

 ## Needed methods:
 ### Cell
+#### Methods
 - Set dot
 - Set star
 - Set adjacent to dotted